tudorhirtopanu/experiNET-cnn/README.md

 - Include more activation functions (e.g., Leaky ReLU, ELU).
 - Add more metrics for performance evaluation and enable saving graphs
 - Provide an in depth model evaluation

+## License

+This project is licensed under the [MIT License](./LICENSE).
+You are free to use, modify, and distribute this software as long as you include the original license.
+See the `LICENSE` file for more details.